theotayo/ITPath360-git/README.md

-I love working on my local git repository
+I love working on my local git repository.
+A new change has been performed.